Alicia Machado: Personal life

 In 1998, a Venezuelan judge accused Machado of threatening to kill him while he was presiding over a case against her then-boyfriend for attempted murder.
 Machado was also accused of driving the boyfriend's getaway car.
 Machado denied both accusations and was never charged with a crime.
-The controversy caused a media sensation in Venezuela unseen since the conviction of President Carlos Andres Perez.
+The controversy caused a media sensation in Venezuela unseen since the conviction of President Carlos Andrés Pérez.

 Machado once dated professional baseball player Bobby Abreu; the couple later split, calling off their engagement.

 In 2010, responding to being mocked on Twitter after mistakenly referring to North and South Korea as China, Machado closed her Twitter account and wrote, "I now have a lot of psychopaths on the account and it's best I start another one, kisses."

 Machado has one daughter.
 In 2013, after being diagnosed with breast cancer, Machado underwent a double mastectomy.

 In May 2016, Machado became a U.S. citizen.

 In June 2019 in statements to the Hispanic show business program, Suelta la sopa, she talked about her bisexuality, claiming to have had girlfriends.

+In November 2025, Machado drew criticism for racist remarks made during a livestream about Thai pageant organiser Nawat Itsaragrisil, who was embroiled in a controversy of his own at Miss Universe 2025, in which she referred to him as "that despicable Chinese", mocked people with "slanted eyes", and made derogatory remarks about Thailand.
+Her comments, seen as derogatory toward Asians, sparked backlash across social media and condemnation from pageant figures, including Filipino publicist Josh Yugen.